 Dave’s Workout Secret #6 – I look forward to active recovery days where I can go on a long walk to think about work, family and friends versus having to work intensely.
 It’s important to make recovery fun by allowing other aspects of your life to be part of your workout.
 Taking walks by myself, with my wife, children or friends is my go to.

 As the body ages it needs to stay strong but lifting weights is not the only way to achieve this.
 Muscles are dumb.
 They do not know the difference between band resistance and dumbbell resistance.
-Using an ascending band resistance vs. a constant gravity dominated free-weight resistance from a dumbbell or kettlebell can keep the body strong using a joint-friendly training tool.
+Using an variable ascending band resistance vs. a constant gravity dominated free-weight resistance, from a dumbbell or kettlebell, can keep the body strong using a joint-friendly training tool that goes with you anywhere.

 By decreasing the frequency of free weight training and substituting in resistance band strength training it decreases joint exercise induced trauma.
 This in turn will improve recovery, keep joints feeling good and allow you to train intensely without all the exercise induced joint pain.
-This also means being able to burn more calories.
+This also means being able to burn more calories with more frequent workouts.

 Dave’s Workout Secret #7 – I focus on strength training 4 times per week, but I avoid working out with free weight resistance only.
 Band resistance is part of every single strength training workout and at least 1 time per week I do only strength workouts.